quasi-coherent/aws-multipart-upload/README.md

      that was used.
 3. Repeat until the upload should be completed, which typically involves tracking another counter for bytes written.
 The request to complete the upload needs the ID, object URI, and the complete collection of part number paired with entity tag.
-Send the request; an empty 200 response means it succeeded.
+Send the request.
+A 200 response has the entity tag of the object (along with other metadata).

 The official AWS Rust SDK is generated code that exposes request builders that can be initialized and sent from a client, including the several mentioned above, but there isn't much beyond that.